coveo/ui-kit/CONTRIBUTING.md

 - If your function requires more than 3 basic types (e.g. boolean or string) consider a destructuring pattern.
 - If your function has a subset of parameters that act as "logic" switches in the function, consider a destructuring pattern.
 - Don't use destructuring when your function only uses typed Data objects.
 Here, the typename will guide the user to the meaning of the parameter and the destructuring just adds overhead.
-- Don't use destructuring on functions that receive large call volumne.
+- Don't use destructuring on functions that receive large call volume.